Rideau Canal Cruise Itinerary With Le Boat

 Town of Westport Ontario on the Rideau Canal

-We had a beautiful breeze heading into Westport keeping us cool and comfortable on our journey.
+We had a beautiful breeze heading into the town of Westport keeping us cool and comfortable on our journey.
 Janice made some snacks for the ride and it was just a bit past lunch when we got into town.
 I am glad we pushed through quickly to enjoy everything Westport had to offer.
 There is so much to do here that we could have easily spent two nights.
 But lucky for us, we’re professional travelers and made use of every spare moment.

-The guys and gals at the marina were super helpful and friendly and we felt like old friends by the time we got off the boat.
+The guys and gals at the marina were super helpful and friendly, and we felt like old friends when we got off the boat.
 They guided us into our dock, showed us where we could fill up with water, and offered advice on what to see and do.
 After we settled in, we took a walk into town to enjoy a flight of beer at the Westport Brewery.
 If you want to do some shopping, Westport is the place.
 There are some great clothing and gift stores and there is a supermarket to stock up on supplies and ice before you leave town.

 Scheurmann Vineyard in Westport Ontario